Hike the El Yunque Trail to the Top of the Rain Forest

 Along the way, you will be crossing many mountain streams, seeing beautiful plants and flowers like fern trees, bromileads, impatient and hibiscus flowers.
 Be careful – it is easy to mis-step as you are looking at all the beautiful plant life around you.
 You will also be hearing many different types of birds, insects and frogs (including the beloved Puerto Rican coqui!).
 Just don’t expect to see the Puerto Rican Parrot.
 There are only about 33 left in the wild and they are rarely seen.

 There are a number of ways to start out your journey toward the Peak of El Yunque.
-Our favorite (and most scenic) way is to take the El Yunque Trail, which starts on Road 191 at KM 12.2, across from the Palo Colorado Information Center.
+Our favorite (and most scenic) way is not yet reopened….to take the El Yunque Trail, which starts on Road 191 at KM 12, across from the Palo Colorado Information Center.
 From the information center, cross Road 191 and walk up the concrete steps.
 Go to the top of the steps and check out the Bano Grande pool.
-This pretty pool was developed as a natural swimming pool, but has been closed to the public for many years now.
+This pretty pool was developed as a natural swimming pool, but swimming has been prohibited for many years now.
 There are informational placards explaining the pool and its history.
 You can get some lovely pictures here, and the water cascading down the rocks sounds lovely.
+Start at Caimitillo trailhead (km 11.8 on rt 191), but you will take it for only about 500 yards.
+Soon you will see the closed off trail junction for the El Yunque trail on the left.
+Turn right and start your journey.

 Here you have to make a decision – taking the road up or going through the forest.
 If you are pressed for time, go to the left and take the Mount Britton Spur trail to Road 10, then turn right on Road 10 and follow it up to the peak.
 Taking the road is quicker, but not as pretty as going through the forest.
 I like going to the right and continuing along El Yunque trail.